s6007541/EvolvePrompt/README.md

 2. If you need to create system prompt template, the format is `xxxx_system.jinja2`, the program will automatically find the system prompt template.
 3. Ensure you've changed the template name in the configuration file.

+This directory also contains the subdirectory `evoprompt`, which stores the result of prompt evolution.

 ### result